 If you're trying to incorporate more protein in your diet, especially at breakfast, egg whites can be a good option.
-They're essentially pure protein, have fewer calories than a whole egg and negligible fat.
+They're essentially pure protein, have fewer calories than a whole egg and have a negligible amount of fat.
 It can feel wasteful to crack open eggs and toss the yolks, however, so buying a box of liquid egg whites is a smart way to avoid that (and less messy, to boot).

 How Are Packaged Egg Whites Made?

-Egg Whites Vs. Eggs: Which Is Healthier?
+Egg Whites vs. Eggs: Which Is Healthier?

 Pure egg whites are widely considered to be one of the most bioavailable and digestible sources of protein, says Kubiak.
 They can be used anywhere you'd use a whole egg, including in omelets, scrambled eggs and baking.
 And because boxed egg whites are pasteurized, you can also safely add them to things like smoothies and salad dressing to up the protein content.
 Pasteurized liquid egg whites are also the secret to making edible cookie dough, as author and DŌ founder Kristen Tomlan writes about in her book, Hello, Cookie Dough.

-One thing you want to watch out for is egg white "products" that might have other ingredients or fillers, like gums and artificial colors, says Amanda Baker Lemein, a registered dietitian based in Chicago.
+One thing you want to watch out for is egg white "products" that might have other ingredients or fillers, like gums and artificial colors, says Amanda Baker Lemein, M.S., RD, a registered dietitian based in Chicago.
 Always look for cartons in the refrigerated section that have only egg whites as an ingredient.